 S curve: slow low end and high end, with a faster middle (used mostly in older theatrical dimmer systems)

 If a Unit has Gels, their transmission will also be factored into the exposure calculation.
+In a Unit’s detail table, each attached Gel will display how many stops it takes away from the fixture’s exposure.
 A Gel will not be included in the calculation if it is hidden.

 Hide, Solo, Lock, Opacity

 You can Hide, Solo, Lock, or change Opacity for any object.
 There are two ways to do this: first, press and hold on an object to bring up a menu with these options.
 Second, select it in the detail table; the options will appear at the bottom of the view (the active ones will be blue, and tapping the opacity % will display a slider with some presets).